SwissBorg/akka-persistence-postgres/docs/basic-configuration.md

 ## Choosing journal schema variants

-Currently, plugin supports two variants of the journal table schema:
+Currently, the plugin supports two variants of the journal table schema:
 *flat journal* - a single table, similar to what the JDBC plugin provides.
 All events are appended to the table.
 Schema can be found [here]({{ site.repo }}/core/src/test/resources/schema/postgres/plain-schema.sql).

 This is the default schema.